martintrollip/connectycube-flutter-call-kit/README.md

 It provides a complex solution for implementation the background calls feature in your app including getting token and displaying the Incoming call screen.

+## Changes

+The UI was updated to match company branding in this fork.
+Also added an example app with usage instructions.

+Added option to load url for caller image.
+Added ripple effect to call image.
+Added subtitle.
+Get incoming text from strings.

 ## Supported platforms

 - Android